MikeGonzaBar/NowPlaying/API/README.md

 # NowPlaying API

 This folder contains the backend API for the **NowPlaying** project.
-The API is built using Django 5.1 and Django REST Framework to fetch and manage data from various entertainment services including Steam, PlayStation, RetroAchievements, Spotify, and Trakt.
+The API is built using Django 5.1 and Django REST Framework to fetch and manage data from various entertainment services including Steam, PlayStation, RetroAchievements, Xbox, Spotify, and Trakt.

 ## Prerequisites